pschmeddes/pschmeddes.github.io/ADR-004-bdd-framework-for-component-testing.md

 ## Consequences
 - All team members must master the use of the BDD framework for component testing.
 - Guidance on the use of the BDD framework and Gherkin can be found at [How to et started with the BDD testframework](How-to-get-started-with-the-BDD-testframework.md)
-- There are multiple ways to write acceptance criteria, but we recommend using the [**Given-When-Then**](https://www.agilealliance.org/glossary/gwt) format introduced as part of the BDD methodology, it follows the Specification By Example approach.
+- There are multiple ways to write acceptance criteria, but we decided to use the Gherkin [**Given-When-Then**](https://www.agilealliance.org/glossary/gwt) format introduced as part of the BDD methodology, it follows the Specification By Example approach.
 See also [Top-Notch Acceptance Criteria](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Test_Automation_in_the_Delivery_Lifecycle#Top-Notch_Acceptance_Criteria)